Every Thing You Need to Know About Upper Dolpo Trek

 Upper Dolpo Trek

-Upper Dolpo Trek requires you to be in good shape physically because it is difficult.
-So, for a successful trek:
+Upper Dolpo Trek requires you to be in good shape physically because the trek is difficult:

 • Do cardiovascular training which is taking part in activities like swimming, cycling, and running consistently to build your stamina.